 The House and Gardens of Claude Monet in Giverny

-Pierce the secrets of one of the pillars of Impressionism, Claude Monet.
-Leader of the pictorial movement of the 19th century, he brought a wind a change to academic representative art introducing heightened perception, emotions and light.
-The painter devoted more than forty years of his life to one of his finest masterpieces: his garden in Giverny
+Uncover the secrets of one of the pillars of Impressionism, Claude Monet.
+Leader of the pictorial movement of the 19th century, he brought a wind of change to academic representative art, introducing heightened perception, emotions and light.
+The painter devoted more than forty years of his life to one of his finest masterpieces: his garden in Giverny.

 The Water Garden